EmmaShedden/mip-translator/README.md

     -   this exists & is even sort of tested
 -   \[P\] started boolean support but then gave up, technically you can declare a boolean but won't be able to assign anything logical to it
 -   \[STATE\] currently, test inputs 1, 4, & 6 are expected to produce an output MiniZinc file, because they're the only ones that are formatted correctly according to the parser & Symbol Table Builder
+-   \[TODO\] make sure MiniZinc Program Builder actually looks at number values, not just the name parameter, so that the output formatting isn't quirky

 ## Usage